Digital-Grinnell/dlad-blog/content/posts/095-collaborating-on-hugo-site-development.md

 #### atom .
 The `atom .` command opens the project in my [Atom](https://atom.io) editor which provides many tools and shortcuts to speed development and maintenance.
 [Atom Basics](https://flight-manual.atom.io/getting-started/sections/atom-basics/) is well worth reading to get you up-to-speed with the powerful editor you now have at your disposal.

-Note that when _Atom_ is installed it should include a command-line shortcut so that the `atom .` command will work; however, if `atom .` will not launch _Atom_ it should be possible to add the necssary command-line option as directed in [this StackOverflow answer](https://stackoverflow.com/a/23666354).
+Note that when _Atom_ is installed it should include a command-line shortcut so that the `atom .` command will work; however, if `atom .` will not launch _Atom_ it should be possible to add the necessary command-line option as directed in [this StackOverflow answer](https://stackoverflow.com/a/23666354).

 #### hugo server
 The `hugo server` command compiles and launches a local instance of the site and provides a link, usually [http://localhost:1313](http://localhost:1313/), to that site if there are no errors.
 This local site will respond immediately to any changes made and saved in _Atom_.